asengupta/avishek.net/_posts/2021-11-22-functional-analysis-exercises-10-finite-dimensional-normed-spaces.md

 ---

 #### 2.3.3.
 Show that in Def.
-2.4-4 the axioms of an equivalence relation hold (d.
-Al.4 in Appendix 1).
+2.4-4 the axioms of an equivalence relation hold (cf. A1.4 in Appendix 1).

 **Proof:**